julzaza/wildwitchherbs/_posts/2025-07-12-menstrual-blood-earth-ritual.md

 It’s also scientifically sound—**menstrual blood is rich in nitrogen, phosphorus, and stem cells**.

 Some witches feed their roses or mugwort with it.
 What once was taboo now becomes **communion.**

 For a deeper look at plants historically used for fertility and growth, see **[Top Fertility Herbs in Witchcraft](/top-fertility-herbs-witchcraft)**.
+Or explore traditionally used **[Herbs to Attract the Right Partner](/love-magic-herbs-to-attract-the-right-partner/)**.

 ---

 ## A Simple Menstrual Earth Ritual